vishvAsa/kalpAntaram/kANe/v4/4_tIrthayAtrA/16_List_of_tIrthas.md

 9. by T.S p.
 59 Sahya or Sahyadri-(one of the seven main mountains of Bharatavarsa) B. 161.2, M. 13.
 40, Br, III.
 56.22,

 Ag.
-109. 21 Sahyāmalaka--Vide Amalaka Sahyaranya-Devipurāna 4. by T. K.
+109. 21 Sahyāmalaka--Vide Amalaka Sahyaranya-Devipurāṇa 4. by T. K.

 p.
 244